eliihen/wsta/wsta.md

               config key: follow_redirect (Boolean)

-       -p NAME
+       -P NAME
               Tell  wsta  to  use  a configuration profile for this connection only.
 The name of the profile is  the  name  of  the  folder  in
               $XDG_CONFIG_HOME/wsta  where  the  file  that is to be loaded is located.

-              If you want a profile to  be  used  without  -p,  use  the  file
+              If you want a profile to  be  used  without  -P,  use  the  file
               $XDG_CONFIG_HOME/wsta/wsta.conf.

               Also see the FILES section.